sudheerj/javascript-interview-questions/README.md

 ##### Answer: 1

 Arrow functions do not have an `arguments, super, this, or new.target` bindings.
 So any reference to `arguments` variable tries to resolve to a binding in a lexically enclosing environment.
 In this case, the arguments variable is not defined outside of the arrow function.
-Hence, you will receive reference error.
+Hence, you will receive a reference error.

 Where as the normal function provides the number of arguments passed to the function